 This year, we are proud that 100% of our students achieved the results to go on to their chosen destinations.
 Students moved on to a range of courses at local sixth forms, colleges and apprenticeships.

 With a significant change in our teaching staff team and the new curriculum in place, we are excited for the potential success our Year 11 of summer 2020 will achieve.

 The main method by which the government now assesses schools is via the Progress 8 measure.
 The measure counts a student’s best 8 results with maths and English (the better of a student’s Language and Literature grades) being double-weighted.

-Progress 8 is a measure of value added i.e. it compares how students achieved at the end of Year 11 compared to the results from primary school that they entered King Arthurs Community School with.
+Progress 8 is a measure of value added i.e. it compares how students achieved at the end of Year 11 compared with the results from primary school with which they entered King Arthur’s School.

 The measure for King Arthur’s School this year was -0.40.
 This figure includes the fact that one third of our student results did not count for the Progress 8 measure this year.
 Please be aware that as a result of curriculum decisions made over two years ago, students sat a profile of qualifications that did not meet the current performance measures.
 Students were not disadvantaged by this, but the measure of progress for our school would have been significantly better, had the qualifications been recognised in each of the Attainment 8 buckets (part of the Progress 8 calculation).